 Community, local and regional food systems are increasingly important to individuals, families and communities for a number of social, economic and environmental reasons.
 Interest in issues related to community, local and regional food systems has exploded of late, and government agencies, universities, Extension services, nonprofit organizations and entrepreneurial groups are generating new information, as well as seeking information, on the wide range of topics encompassed within this community, local and regional food systems umbrella.

-This resource is hosted by the Community, Local and Regional Food Systems (CLRFS) Community of Practice.
+This resource is hosted by the Community, Local and Regional Food Systems (CLRFS) National Cooperative Extension Project Team.
 It is designed to provide information and networking opportunities for educators, community-based practitioners, policy makers, farmers/growers, families and those individuals involved in building equitable, health-promoting, resilient and economically balanced food systems.

 - Create new content